Bomb blasts in markets across Baghdad kill 23 people

 In the Doura district of southern Baghdad, a bomb exploded in another market, killing at least eight people, police said.

-Relations between Iraq's communities have come under acute strain from the civil war in neighboring Syria, where mainly Sunni rebels are fighting to overthrow a leader backed by Shi'ite Iran.
+Relations between Iraq's communities have come under acute strain from the civil war in neighbouring Syria, where mainly Sunni rebels are fighting to overthrow a leader backed by Shi'ite Iran.

 Nearly 6,000 people have been killed in violence so far this year, according to monitoring group Iraq Body Count, reversing a declining trend in violence after a peak in 2006-07.